Alexander Towers

 No analysis available

-Hot water appears to be included in the maintenance fee based on current MLS records: 8 of 12 listings show HOTWAT.
-The public remarks do not explicitly discuss hot water, and there is no evidence of a building-wide change or correction in the remarks, so the MLS majority is the best indicator here.
+Hot water appears to be included based on current MLS records, with 10 of 18 listings checking HOTWAT.
+The public remarks do not explicitly mention hot water, and there is no WTRHTR signal that would argue against it, so this is a moderate-confidence building-level feature.

 There is no mention of marina, boat slips, or marina access in any public remarks, and only one MLS record lists MARINA.
 Given absence of corroborating remarks and minimal MLS usage, marina fees are not treated as included.